compas-dev/compas/docs/reference/compas_ghpython.scene.rst

 .. rst-class:: lead

-This package provides sceneobject plugins for visualising COMPAS objects in Grasshopper.
+This package provides scene object plugins for visualising COMPAS objects in Grasshopper.
-When working in GH Python components, :class:`compas.scene.SceneObject` will automatically use the corresponding GHPython sceneobject for each COMPAS object type.
+When working in GH Python components, :class:`compas.scene.SceneObject` will automatically use the corresponding GHPython scene object for each COMPAS object type.

 Classes